deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 Let's now try c++20 coroutines.

 # C++ coroutines: an intro

 I don’t feel comfortable writing yet another c++20 coroutines introduction.
 That is because there are already a bunch of excellent resources.
-I like [1,3-5,7](#references) below.
+I like [1, 3-5, 7](#references) below.

 For what follows, I assume we agree on the points below.

 - To _suspend_ is to stop the current execution for a while and execute something else.
 A _suspension_ might happen only inside a _coroutine function_.
 A _coroutine function_ is a function with a specific return type that has keywords like `co_{await,yield,return}` inside its body

 - Every time a _coroutine function_ is created, a _memory region_ for its locals and state of execution will be allocated.
-We will informally call this memory region as well as the code inside the coroutine function the _coroutine frame_
+We will informally call both this memory region and the code inside the coroutine function the _coroutine frame_

-- We use `co_await` keyword to say to the compiler that we _may_ suspend here.
-The `co_yield` keyword is actually `co_await promise.yield_value`.
-The `co_return` keyword is a bit more involved, but does `co_await` in the end
+- We use `co_await` keyword to say to the compiler that we _may_ suspend here

 # Generator